dylan-isaac/pydanticai-api-template/docs/TESTING.md

    - Check that the .env file is in the correct location (project root)

 3. **Port already in use**:
-   - If port 3001 is already in use, change the port: `pydanticai-api-template run-mcp --port 3002`
+   - If port 3001 is already in use, change the port: `pat run-mcp --port 3002`

 4. **Type checking errors**:
    - Check the function signatures and return types